 Yes, some businesses need continuous power and cannot afford a power shutoff.
-However, allowing Bloom Boxes to be used to provide "back-up" power is like killing a flea with a tank.
-In fact, it would take 150 days of diesel generator use to produce the same CO2e emissions as the Bloom Boxes would produce each year, yet businesses would likely only need diesel back-up for less than a dozen hours per year.
+However, allowing Bloom Boxes to be used to provide "backup" power is like killing a flea with a tank.
+It would be much better for the climate to use back-up diesel power only during power shutoffs than to use fracked gas-powered fuel cells continuously.
+In fact, it would take 150 days of diesel generator use to produce the same CO2e emissions as the Bloom Boxes would produce each year.
+San Jose should not throw away its climate goals in order to appease one company.
+We cannot afford to water down our essential climate policies by allowing the continued buildout of gas infrastructure until halfway through this decade.